joowani/colorpedia/docs/README.md

 source <(color -- --completion | sed "s/:/: /g")
 ```

-Replace `color` with `colorpedia` if you choose to use the longer command.
+Replace `color` with `colorpedia` if you are using the latter.

 ## Configuration

-Initialize the config file to customize CLI behavior:
+Initialize the configuration file to customize CLI behavior:

 ```shell
 color config init